-OVERVIEW: The David Bohnett Foundation's LGBT funding focuses primarily on LGBT equality and access to technology.
-Grants are also awarded in several additional funding areas that include the arts (particularly in the Los Angeles area), gun violence, animal language, and municipal leadership.
+OVERVIEW: The David Bohnett Foundation invests in LGBTQ grantmaking that improves LGBTQ equality and access to technology.
+The foundation also invests in the arts (particularly in the Los Angeles area), gun violence, animal language, and municipal leadership.

-IP TAKE: Bohnett's grantmaking is prolific, with grants of varying sizes awarded annually to local, state-based, and national organizations.
+IP TAKE: Bohnett's grantmaking is prolific and supports local, state-based, and national organizations.

 The grant process at Bohnett involves three steps, which are outlined in more detail on the grant application page of the foundation's web site.